M66B/FairEmail/FAQ.md

 DeepL offers free translation of 500,000 characters (~100,000 words; ~250 pages) every month.

-1. Make sure you have the latest version of the app installed
 1. Check if [DeepL](https://www.deepl.com/) supports your language
 1. Enable DeepL support in the integration settings
 1. [Sign up](https://www.deepl.com/en/signup) to use [DeepL API Free](https://www.deepl.com/en/pro-api) "*Get started for free*" (credit card required for verification; won't be charged)